 Spelling and grammar will be included as part of the grade for all written work.
 Thus, proper spelling and careful proofreading are important.
 A candidate's written work is expected to be original and done independently unless otherwise indicated.
 Citations and references must be used to acknowledge the source and to avoid plagiarism.
 Violations of academic integrity will be referred to the Dean with in accordance with the college policy.

-As part of the course, candidates may be required to spend additional time observing and/or working with children in actual or simulated early care and school settings.
-Throughout these 15 weeks, you are required to complete 20 additional onsite observations and tasks with children.
-Please plan accordingly.
+As part of the course, candidates may be required to spend additional time observing and/or working with children in actual or simulated child development settings.